JinkiKeikaku/PreCadDocuments/junkbulk/windows/precad/manual/en/PreCAD_windows_manual.md

 grid spacing.
 2. Number of grid divisions
 Number of subgrid divisions.
+3. Grid angle
+You can give the grid a tilt angle.
-3. Scale effective
+4. Scale effective
 If checked, the grid spacing will be a real number.
-4. Grid angle
-You can give the grid a tilt angle.
+5.Type
+Grid type.
+You can choose straight line or +.
 5. Snap angle
 Set the angle of the angle snap here.